langchain-ai/langchainjs/.github/contributing/integrations/DOCUMENT_LOADERS.md

 **Make sure you read the [general guidelines page](https://github.com/hwchase17/langchainjs/blob/main/.github/contributing/integrations/INTEGRATIONS.md) first!**

+## Example PR

-You can take a look at this PR adding Apify Datasets as an example: https://github.com/hwchase17/langchainjs/pull/1271
+You can take a look at this PR adding Apify Datasets as an example when creating your own document loader integrations: https://github.com/hwchase17/langchainjs/pull/1271